-Andrew began his pilgrim journey in Plymouth, Mass. where he was born.
+Andrew began his pilgrimage in Plymouth, Mass. where he was born.
 He came to saving faith in Christ at a young age when he heard a teaching on God's law and realized he was a hopeless sinner apart from grace.
 He read his first theological books in junior high (Mere Christianity by C.S.
 Lewis & R.C.
 Sproul’s Chosen By God), which reinforced a growing call to ministry.
-He earned a B.A. in Biblical Studies from Crandall University in Canada, studied literature and history as an associate student at Oxford University, and received a master’s degree from Gordon-Conwell Theological Seminary.
-His passions are biblical theology, music, literary criticism, and Near Eastern archaeology, serving as a docent at Harvard’s Semitic Museum.
-He is also a contributor to the Encyclopedia of the Bible and Its Reception (Volume 8, de Gruyter, Berlin, 2014).
+He earned a B.A. in Biblical Studies from Crandall University in Canada, studied literature and history as an associate student at Oxford University, and received his Master’s degree from Gordon-Conwell Theological Seminary, with additional study at Harvard University.
+His passions are biblical theology, music, literary criticism, and Near Eastern archaeology, having served as a docent at Harvard’s Semitic Museum.
+Andrew loves teaching and is an Adjunct Professor of Biblical Studies at Boston Baptist College.
+He has also contributed to a number of publications, including the The Gospel Coalition blog and the Encyclopedia of the Bible and Its Reception (Volume 8, de Gruyter, Berlin, 2014).
 Andrew imported his best friend from Canada, an English lit major named Emily Dickinson (go figure), and brought her back to Massachusetts where they’re in love with their five children.
-“I pray that the gospel will drive us to live out our roles in God’s ancient and unfolding redemptive story, from New England to the ends of the earth.” @belliandrew
+“I pray that the gospel will drive us to live out our roles in God’s ancient and unfolding redemptive story, from New England to the ends of the earth.”

 Lay was 15 years old when he was invited to a church in Singapore where the gospel was clearly preached from the pulpit.
 After several months of listening to the preached Word, he believed.
 He has been blessed by preachers like Charles Spurgeon and John MacArthur.
 Lay received a Bachelor of Mechanical Engineering from the National University of Singapore, and a Master of Science in Mechanical Engineering from MIT.
 He works as (you guessed it) an engineer, at ADINA R & D, Inc. right here in Watertown.
 He and his wife May have two teenage children, and he enjoys reading, kayaking, hiking, and enjoying nature.
 In ministry, Lay is passionate about the truth: "For this cause I was born,” says Jesus, “and for this cause I have come into the world, that I should bear witness to the truth" (John 18:37).